This Safe Sitter® Grad Took Lifesaving Action

-Alexis Muscatello used her Safe Sitter® skills to save the life of her younger brother Joel.
+Alexis Muscatello used her lifesaving Safe Sitter® skills to come to the aid of her younger brother Joel.
 She now has a real-life understanding of her father’s job.
 Todd Muscatello is the EMS Coordinator in the ER at Rutland Regional Medical Center in Rutland, Vermont.

 Todd, who sees potential life and death situations every day on the job, is understandingly proud of his daughter’s life-saving actions.

 “She’s my hero!
 Her quick thinking and her instant reaction saved her brother’s life,” he said.
 “I cry when I think of what could have been.
 We’re just so grateful that RRMC offers the Safe Sitter® course.
 It’s because of Safe Sitter® that Joel is still with us.
 We can’t thank the Instructors enough.
 I’m almost speechless.”

 One June, after her parents had left home for the day, Alexis, 13, was in charge of Joel.
 It was early in the morning and, because Alexis had been given permission to sleep in a bit, Joel, 10, decided to get out of bed and head downstairs for a snack.
 His snack of choice, carrots, got stuck in his throat so he grabbed a drink of water to wash them down.

 “That’s when I couldn’t breathe and I couldn’t even cough,” Joel recounted.
 “I started to feel a little woozy.”

 Joel knew he had to get help fast.
 He also knew Alexis would know what to do so he ran to her room.
 After he shook his big sister awake, she could instantly tell by the pale color of his face and the way he was clutching his throat that he was choking.

 As Joel began to slump, Alexis turned him around to perform abdominal thrusts.
 She calmly administered one strong thrust and dislodged the carrot.
 Joel could breathe again.